 The Word of the Lord

-Listen to this Sunday's Gospel reading by visiting the website www.sundaygospel.co.uk.
+Listen to this Sunday's Gospel reading via the site sundaygospel.co.uk.

 Take time to read our special weekly reflection for every Sunday of the liturgical year.